Scheduled MonumentsWalesLlan-Llyr Inscribed Stone

 What is Llan-Llyr Inscribed Stone?

-Llan-Llyr Inscribed Stone is a cross-marked stone of Early Medieval date located in Ceredigion, Wales, serving as evidence of Christian religious practice in the post-Roman period.
+Llan-Llyr Inscribed Stone is a cross-marked stone of Early Medieval date located in Ceredigion, Wales, forming part of the archaeological and religious landscape of the post-Roman period in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD112.

 What period does Llan-Llyr Inscribed Stone date from?

 Llan-Llyr Inscribed Stone dates from the early medieval period, and is classified as a cross-marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Llan-Llyr Inscribed Stone?